 Probate is the process by which the probate court identifies a decedent's heirs, determines the validity of the decedent's Will, someone to be responsible for administering the probate estate (called an Executor if there is a Will or an Administrator if there is no Will), and supervises the administration of the decedent's probate estate.
 Technically, probate also includes guardianship petitions and administration.
 However, when people speak of "Probate", they typically are referring to the administration of decedents estates.
 Click here for more information.

 Nursing home admissions often occur during stressful times for a resident and family members.
 As a result the resident and family members are inclined to agree to whatever conditions presented by the nursing home.
 This inclination should be resisted.
-Some nursing homes request illegal or unfair conditions, that, if accepted, will come back to haunt the resident and his or her family.
+Some nursing homes, although not all, may present contracts with illegal or unfair conditions, that, if accepted, will come back to haunt the resident and his or her family.
 Click here for more information.

 Unfortunately, it is difficult to recognize the wrongdoer in cases involving elder exploitation and abuse.
 Oftentimes, the wrongdoer may at first glance appears to be a trusted family member, concerned neighbor, friendly public service worker, or even a friend from church.
 However, their actions make financial motivations clear.
-At DeLaney Law Offices, Ltd., we work towards protecting our client, the elder, against financial exploitation and abuse.
-Cases handled by the attorneys in our firm have included cases involving: wrongdoing by power of attorney agent and embezzlement.
+At Delaney Delaney & Voorn, Ltd., we work towards protecting our client, the elder, against financial exploitation and abuse.
+Cases handled by the attorneys in our firm have included cases involving: wrongdoing by the power of attorney agent and embezzlement by caregivers.
 Click here for more information.